atomone-hub/genesis/README.md

  - [ ] Recovery procedure by AtomOne in the case of IBC zone failure.
  - [ ] Recovery procedure by AtomOne in the case of ICS shard failure.
  - [ ] Require the ICF to buy back ATOMs and to allocate them for on-chain disbursement.
+ - [ ] Indemnify all actors given no malice outside of the chain.
+Allow the chain to enforce penalties from outside the chain.
  - [ ] XXX